 Best Web Host If Budget is Your Main Concern – Arvixe

 Arvixe offers the best value for money of all the web hosts we reviewed.
 There are no price hikes when you renew.
 They offer a wide variety of web hosting features, such as unlimited bandwidth and storage, a free domain name, and unlimited emails.
-However, Arvixe is the smallest web hosting company we reviewed, which could be a concern in an industry with a history of a lot of consolidation.
+Arvixe is the smallest web hosting company we reviewed, however, they have been in business for over 10 years.

 See Our Full Arvixe Review